nfergu/codetimer/README.md

 g++ -o timerexample -std=c++11 timerexample.cc codetimer.cc codetimer.h
 ```

+CodeTimer requires a compiler that supports C++ 11.

 You can then run the usage example as follows:

 ```
 ./timerexample
 ```

+To use CodeTimer in your own projects, add `#include "codetimer.h"` to your source code, and add
+[codetimer.h](codetimer.h) and [codetimer.cc](codetimer.cc) to your build.

 # License